 No. Most states have a wrongful death act that creates a cause of action in favor of the decedent’s personal representative.
 This person can sue and be sued in the name of the deceased person just as if the person were still alive.

 A few states have “survival acts,” which operate under the theory of preserving the claim vested in the decedent at the moment of death.
 Unfortunately, these statutes only allow for claims by the decedent for pain and suffering.
 If the death was instantaneous, there is a presumption against the cause of action.

 Additionally, many states limit the beneficiaries of wrongful death claims.
-For example, Michigan offers a very liberal approach to wrongful death and allows the spouse, children, parents and siblings to all recover for a wrongful death.
-Florida is more restrictive.
-For example, if a claim is filed on behalf of a deceased spouse, without minor children, only the surviving spouse is entitled to recover damages.
+Michigan offers a very liberal approach to wrongful death and allows the spouse, children, parents, and siblings to all recover for a wrongful death.
+Florida is more restrictive; for example, if a claim is filed on behalf of a deceased spouse, without minor children, only the surviving spouse is entitled to recover damages.
 If there are minor children, they are also allowed to recover damages.